 When a Siamese cat is born, she is usually white all over, but 10 days after birth, their color points begin to develop.
 Before they are 5 months old, the point color around their face, legs and tail becomes visible though not fully dark.
 As they get older, the point areas of their fur turn darker.

-The most popular and recognized coloration of Siamese cats are:
+The most popular and recognized coloration is:

-A Siamese of this class has a light gray body with steely gray points.
+This coloration cat tends to have a light gray body with steely gray points.

 This is not to say there are no other colorations.
 In fact, according to a recent study, Siamese felines can come in over 32 different color points.